vivek369-ui/Selenium/README.md

               - response Status code imp to find the link is broken or not if the status code is >=400 mens its broken link  or <= 400 its not broken link

 --------------------------------TestNG--------------------------------------------------------------

+     - TestNG provides you full control over the test cases and the execution of the test cases.
+Due to this reason, TestNG is also known as a testing framework
      - testNG basically unit testing tool orginize test case and test suites, execute test case , genrating reposrt,prioritize,parameterization,parallel tesing and many feature
      - to achive some feature we have to add some tag  manually in XML file
      - insted of use main method we use Annotation in TestNG